difference between greedy and dynamic programming

 Dynamic programming is a more sophisticated algorithm that solves complex problems by breaking them down into smaller sub-problems.
 The principle behind dynamic programming is to solve each sub-problem once and store the result for future reference.
 As the program progresses, it references the earlier solutions to avoid redundant calculations.

-See also difference between mean and median
+See also difference between dialect and language

 To illustrate dynamic programming, let’s again consider the shortest path problem.
 Instead of finding the shortest path between two cities, dynamic programming breaks down the problem into multiple sub-problems.
 It determines the shortest path from each city to a common point across many paths.
 It then combines these sub-problems to obtain the shortest path between two endpoints.